Azure/azure-sdk/releases/2021-02/java.md

 - Added new model for messages and content types: `Text`, `Html`, `ParticipantAdded`, `ParticipantRemoved`, `TopicUpdated`.
 - Added new model for errors (`CommunicationError`).
 - Added notifications for 'ChatThread' level changes.

-### Azure Communication Administration will be deprecated

-- Identity client is moved to new package Azure Communication Identity.
-- Phone number adminstration will be moved into a new package Azure Communication Phone Numbers.

 ## Need help